Battle of Gibraltar (1607): Forces

 A Spanish fleet of 21 ships, including 10 galleons, was led by Don Juan Álvarez de Avilés.
 The Spanish flagship San Augustin was commanded by Don Juan's son.
 Other ships were Nuestra Señora de la Vega and Madre de Dios.
-The Spanish fleet was covered by a fortress, although the Dutch fleet was out of range of its guns at all times and they could not intervene in the battle.
+The Spanish fleet was covered by a fortress, although the Dutch fleet was out of range of its guns at all times and the fortress guns were not able to affect the battle.

 Battle

 Van Heemskerk left some of his ships at the bay entrance to prevent the escape of any Spanish ships.
 Twenty from the Dutch fleet were ordered to focus on the Spanish galleons while the rest attacked the smaller vessels.
 Van Heemskerk was killed during the first approach on the Spanish flagship as a cannonball severed his leg.
 The Dutch then doubled up on the galleons and a few of the galleons caught fire.
 One exploded due to a shot that penetrated its powder magazine.
 The Dutch captured the Spanish flagship but let it go adrift.

 Following the destruction of the Spanish ships, the Dutch deployed boats and killed hundreds of swimming Spanish sailors.
 The Dutch lost 100 men including Admiral Van Heemskerk.
 Sixty Dutch were wounded.
 Depending on the sources, most or all of the Spanish ships were lost and between 350 and 4,000 Spaniards were killed or captured. Álvarez de Avilés was amongst the dead.